raspberrypilearning/naughty-and-nice/en/step_3.md

 This step involves using a lot of code to fetch a user's Twitter stream and to fetch random live tweets.

-- You will need a Twitter account and then will need to create a new App, associated with this account.
-An App is simply a program that you are linking to your Twitter account.
+- Once you have a Twitter account, you will need to create a new app associated with this account.
+An app is simply a program that you are linking to your Twitter account.
 You can see how to do this in the collapsible section below.

 [[[generic-api-registering-twitter]]]

-- Now create a new Python file in your preferred editor (use IDLE if you have no preference) and call it `naughty_and_nice.py`.
+- Now create a new Python 3 file in your preferred editor (use IDLE if you have no preference) and call it `naughty_and_nice.py`.

-- Into this file you can now set up your connection to Twitter, so that you can fetch a user's tweets and also fetch a live stream of current tweets. **Make sure to add in the path to your `twitter_auth.json` file correctly.**
+- In this file you can now set up your connection to Twitter, so that you can fetch a user's tweets and a live stream of current tweets. **Make sure to add in the path to your `twitter_auth.json` file correctly.**

 ```python
 ##IMPORTS